Optimized Estate Plan for Doctors

 Conclusion- Asset Protection for Doctors

 Asset protection for doctors is not a one-and-done game.
 It is a process that depends on where you are in your life cycle.
-Continued learning and assessment of your current strategy is an important component of your overall financial health.
+Continued learning and assessment of your current strategy is important to your overall financial health.

 There are no magic bullets.
 Understand what perils are common and do your best to mitigate known risks.

-When you are young, protect your human capital.
+Protect your human capital when you are young.
 As human capital becomes assets, optimally utilize State-specific exclusion planning.

 Designated beneficiary forms and asset-specific planning are important.
 Wills and sometimes trusts are early components of a comprehensive estate plan.
 Moving on to retirement, complexity grows as you access your assets for income and mitigate known risks.